near-examples/workshop--exploring-assemblyscript-contracts/assembly/A.sample-projects/01.greeting/README.md

 _Base Sixty What?_

 Just like human languages encode our thoughts into spoken words and printed text, data is encoded in different formats on computer systems depending on the use case.
 If data is "at rest", say on a backup drive, it can be encoded using a compression algorithm for better storage efficiency.
-And when data is "in motion", say between machines over HTTP, base64 is a good choice since the data less less likely to get corrupted during transfer.
+And when data is "in motion", say between machines over HTTP, base64 is a good choice since the data less likely to get corrupted during transfer.

 The state "key" and "value" above were decoded using the code snippet below but we could just as easily have used a [website like this one](https://www.base64decode.org/).